Uplawmoor

-Uplawmoor is a village in East Renfrewshire, Scotland.
+Uplawmoor (/sco/) is a village in East Renfrewshire, Scotland.
 Its population was 700 as of 2016.

 Historic Uplawmoor, associated for centuries with the Barony of Caldwell and the Mure family, is still a vibrant community today, although bereft of the shops once to be found there.
 It has a primary school, hotel (Uplawmoor Hotel), village hall (Mure Hall), sports ground for tennis and football (including a playpark) and a golf club (Caldwell Golf Club).
 Nearby is the extensive Caldwell Estate with the roofless 18th century Caldwell House, which was designed by Robert Adam.
 The separate Caldwell Tower, of probable 16th century origin, is visible from the village.
 Several farms surround the village, as agriculture has always been of importance locally.